 8 Best Practices for Autocomplete Search

-Search software that offer autocomplete are by definition interactive and highly transient.
-They should offer user assistance instead of being the sole focus.
-An autocomplete widget should always be kept simple and stick to standards that the user knows.
+Search software that offers autocomplete is, by definition, interactive and highly transient.
+It should offer user assistance instead of being the sole focus.
+An autocomplete widget should always be kept simple and adhere to standards that the user knows.
 The experience should be as self-evident and seamless as possible for the visitor.

-You want to help your user in better articulating their search query, guiding them through the site and educating them about content.
+You want to help your users better articulate their search query, guide them through the site, and educate them about content.
 Unfortunately, if an autocomplete widget is designed badly, it might distract the user during their search or even mislead them.

 1) Ranking and Relevancy